Top Fall Activities in Boulder

-Boulder has seen an explosion of murals in the last three years, with more than 100 murals popping up in that timeframe.
+Boulder has seen an explosion of murals in the last handful of years, with more than 135 murals popping up in that timeframe.
 The latest round of 23 in the Street Wise Boulder series all share a theme of "ARTivism," a combination of art and activism.
 Check out our mural page for maps, grab a hot drink from a coffee shop and hit the streets.

 Boulder has over 20 breweries and many of them serve food and are open for indoor seating and have outdoor patios.
 Special seasonal releases are common, so check the latest tap lists for gems like Avery's Rumpkin (pumpkin-infused with rum notes) or Upslope's Pumpkin Ale.

 Boulder is surrounded by acres of farmland, the bounty of which supplies our acclaimed restaurants with the tastiest ingredients.
 You can go right to the source and shop the following Boulder County farm stands — while enjoying some amazing fall landscapes along the way.